abuabdiAllah/CS471PROJECT/CPUSCHED/README.md

 1. **FIFO** (First-In First-Out) - processes are scheduled in the order they arrive.
 2. **SJF** (Shortest Job First, Non-Preemptive) - among all currently arrived processes, the one with the shortest burst time runs next.

-Input is read from a tab-separated text file (`datafile.txt`) with columns `ArrivalTime` and `CPUBurstlength`.
+Input is read from a tab-separated text file (datafile.txt) with columns ArrivalTime and CPUBurstlength.
 The first 500 processes are used.
 Statistics are printed to the console and saved to a separate output file for each algorithm.

 ---